RasaHQ/rasa-calm-demo/README.md

 This configuration refers to `addons/qdrant.py` file and the class `Qdrant_Store`.
 This class is also an example that information retrievers can use a custom query, note that in `search()` function the query is rewritten using the chat transcript by `prepare_search_query` function.

+### Configuration

-Check `config.yml` to make sure the configuration is appropriate before you train and run the bot.
+Check `config/config.yml` to make sure the configuration is appropriate before you train and run the bot.
+There are some alternative configurations available in the config folder.
+Theses can be used via the appropriate `make` command during training.

 ### Training the bot